axibase/atsd-use-cases/workshop/technical-writing.md

 Just remember your ABCs:

-* **Accuracy:** Although seemingly obvious, an astoundning amount of technical writing contains factural errors, careless mistakes, or otherwise thoughtless omissions that discourage users from advancing their understanding of a product or pursuing its implementation in their working environment.
+* **Accuracy:** Although seemingly obvious, an astounding amount of technical writing contains factural errors, careless mistakes, or otherwise thoughtless omissions that discourage users from advancing their understanding of a product or pursuing its implementation in their working environment.
 Unused software is no software at all.

 * **Brevity:** When attempting to use a new feature or sample a new product, no audience has unlimited time.
 Make sure that technical writing is produced with the understanding that readers have places to be and people to see.
 Make a point before losing their attention.

 * **Clarity:** The average reader will spend roughly one percent of the amount of time working with the final product that you spend developing it, probably less.
-The minutae and subtle features of the product or process may largely escape them.
+The subtle features of the product or process may largely escape them.
 Acknowledge this fact and adjust technical pieces to respect it.

 > [GitHub Issue: Terrible Documentation](https://github.com/search?q=terrible+documentation&type=Issues)